 Using a silicone spatula, gently mix the egg yolks and egg whites mixture together until combined.

-We use the whisk first to incorporate the meringue to the egg dough paste to break the air contain in the egg white.
+We use the whisk first to incorporate the meringue to the egg dough paste to break the air contained in the egg white.

 We finally use the spatula to fold the remaining mix together so there is still air into the mix.

-Time to cook!
 On a non-stick pan, melt butter.
-Scoop 2 big spoonful of batter and place on the fry pan.
+Scoop 2 big spoonful of batter and place on the frying pan.

 You steamy hot pancake!